raganwald/raganwald.github.com/_posts/2017-06-04-sequences.md

 Aha!
 These are prime numbers. `(*)` is the first prime, `(*.)` is the second, `(*..)` is the third, and so forth, up to `(*..........)` being the eleventh prime.
 If our hypothesis is correct, `.` is a zero and `*` is a one.

-Our special "exception" or two fits, it's an exception in number theory as well, two is the only even prime number.
-This is encouraging, let's observe something else:
+Our special "exception"--two--fits, it's an exception in number theory as well: Two is the only even prime number.
+This discovery is encouraging, let's observe something else:

 Each prime is indicated by a one in its position and a zero in the previous positions.
 We know something like this.
 Our standard numerical notation (e.g. base ten) uses positions.
 A number in a particular position indicates how much to multiply the position's value, and we sum all the values together.